HOME • SEARCH • EMAIL • ABOUT

 - In Ifugao, Lepanto, Bontoc, Benguet Subprovinces; in Cagayan, Pangasinan and the Camarines Provinces in Luzon.

-- Occurs in India to China, Japan and Taiwan, and southward to Borneo.
+- Occurs in India to China, Japan and Taiwan, and southward to Borneo and Australia.

 Properties